by Freddy Tran Nager, Founder of Atomic Tango + Partner To Some Awesome People; photo by Albert Kok via Wikimedia

-In the animal kingdom, a fish called the remora attaches itself to larger creatures to eat scraps of their food while enjoying their protection.
+In the animal kingdom, a fish called the remora attaches itself to larger creatures like sharks to eat scraps of their food while enjoying their protection.

-In the human kingdom, a creature called the freeloader attaches itself to savvier professionals to eat scraps of their income while enjoying their brand equity.
+In the human kingdom, a creature called the freeloader attaches itself to more established professionals to eat scraps of their business while enjoying their brand equity.

 Today, these freeloaders frequently describe themselves as “partners” — a word that once referred to someone who stood by your side, equal in status and value, dedicated to a shared mission and vision, for better or worse, IPO or asset liquidation.
 Apparently, “partner” now means anyone who just wants a piece of your pie.
 Consider these 3 types of partners:

 The “Buy Now!”
 Partner